Understanding Legal Wrongs: Abuse of Process and Malicious Prosecution

 4. How common are abuse of process and malicious prosecution cases in legal practice?

-• While exact statistics may vary, instances of abuse of process and malicious prosecution are not uncommon in legal practice, particularly in contentious or high-stakes disputes.
+• While precise statistics on abuse of process and malicious prosecution cases may vary, these instances are not uncommon in legal practice, particularly in contentious or high-stakes disputes.
+Legal professionals often encounter these claims, especially in cases involving personal injury, business disputes, or family law matters where emotions run high and motivations may be questioned.

 5. What should individuals do if they believe they are victims of abuse of process or malicious prosecution?